Wenvoe transmitting station: Present

-BBC Radio 1, BBC Radio 2, BBC Radio 3, BBC Radio 4 and Classic FM broadcasts from Wenvoe are intended to be for South Wales and the West Country, though the signal reaches much further due to the high ERP and use of omni-directional antenna systems.
+BBC Radio 1, BBC Radio 2, BBC Radio 3, BBC Radio 4 and Classic FM broadcast to South Wales and the West Country from the Wenvoe site.
+The use of high ERP and use of omni-directional antenna systems create a wide broadcast footprint.
+Several relays extend the coverage of the Wenvoe site, the largest of which being Ridge Hill, extending coverage to parts of the West Midlands on its own designated frequencies.

+BBC Radio 1 has a directional null to prevent co-channel interference with continental transmitters in France.

 Radio Cymru and Radio Wales have the same radiation pattern but different effective radiated powers.
 Radio Wales has a lower ERP to prevent it interfering with BBC Radio Cornwall on the same frequency.
-There is overspill allowing stereo listening for R. Wales & R. Cymru in the West Country.

-Nation Radio is broadcast at low power to ensure sufficient penetration of Cardiff, Newport and Bridgend.
-There is some overspill into Bristol and the West Country, though service quickly drops off after Bristol.